idevkshitij/idevkshitij/README.md

-- 👋 Hi, It's @idevkshitij | I'm having 3.5+ years of Industry Experience and working as a Java Developer right now.
+- 👋 Hi, It's @idevkshitij | I'm having 4+ years of Industry Experience and working as a Full Stack Developer right now.
 - 👀 I’m interested in Full Stack Developement.
 So as to learn/ develop Large Scale projects with max.
 Efficiency.
-- 🌱 I’m currently experiened in Spring Boot for Backend Java Dev. and React for Front End Dev.
+- 🌱 I’m currently experiened in Spring Boot, Core Java and Php for Backend Dev. & React, Vanila JS, Multiple CSS libs for Front End Dev & Docker for Deployment.
 - 💞️ I’m looking to collaborate on Freelance Projects and Open Source Projects as well.
 - 📫 Mail me @ : mail.kshitij09@gmail.com for quries/ suggestions in my path.